FREE Assessment

 They appear to be unable to stop themselves from doing it all again, despite knowing the harm they caused themselves and their loved ones the last time.

 Notwithstanding any previous memory of recent troubles their previous binges may have caused them, they seem to be hopeless in their ability to choose not to do it all over again.
-To outsiders this is despairing to witness.
+To outsiders, this is despairing to witness.

-Example: A good example of this would be when you promised your partner or friend that you would behave yourself on an occasion, but found yourself breaking that promise and not even knowing why, inevitably bringing shame or embarrassment to the people you’re with.
+Example: A good example of this would be when you promised your partner or friend that you would behave yourself on an occasion but found yourself breaking that promise and not even knowing why, inevitably bringing shame or embarrassment to the people you’re with.

 Question:

-• Are you able to fully commit and enjoy yourself in the company of others, or even when alone, without the use of mood or mind altering substances including alcohol?
+• Are you able to fully commit and enjoy yourself in the company of others, or even when alone, without the use of mood or mind-altering substances including alcohol?

 • Have you solemnly promised loved ones that you wouldn’t do ‘it’ again, only to find yourself breaking that promise without a reasonable reason why?

-3) They display personality shifts, which can easily be compared to Dr. Jekyll and Mr. Hyde.
+• 3) They display personality shifts, which can easily be compared to Dr. Jekyll and Mr. Hyde.
 Their attitude becomes selfish and self-centred and their spirit (lust for life) seems lost or misdirected.

 The most profound part of addiction is the inability of the afflicted individual to see for themselves how they negatively change and evolve once under the influence.
 This is often referred to as “being in denial”.
-They fail to listen when others around them encourage them to stop despite many ultimatums’ they may give.
+They fail to listen when others around them encourage them to stop despite many ultimatums they may give.

-Hiding and becoming secretive about the levels of use are also likely to cause discreet shifts in personal relationships and behaviours.
+Hiding and becoming secretive about the levels of use are also likely to cause discreet shifts in personal relationships and behaviors.
+Emotional unavailability due to this dependency will manifest and magnify itself louder and louder.

 Question: